Welcome to today's edition of the Rush 24-7 podcast.

 Appreciate it.

-It's Brad and Arlington.
+It's Brandon Arlington.

-Any current or former TSA employee or applicant for employment who feel they have experienced unlawful discrimination, harassment or retaliation in either their employment of the hiring practice or process, may contact the Office of Civil Rights and Liberties to initiate the EEO complaint process in an attempt to resolve their complaints.
+Any current or former TSA employee or applicant for employment who feel they have experienced unlawful discrimination, harassment, or retaliation in either their employment of the hiring practice or process may contact the Office of Civil Rights and Liberties to initiate the EEO complaint process in an attempt to resolve their complaints.

 Current or former TSA employees or applicants may raise any of the legal bases listed below when initiating the EEO complaint process.